SIRAHFF/documentation/_sources/SIRAHTools/Tutorial-tcl.rst.txt

    In the case of HEX code usage, quotation marks are required.

-The script generates the plots shown in Figure 5, remember that you must plot one by one, selecting the filename according to your interest.
+The script generates the plots shown in **Figure 5**, remember that you must plot one by one, selecting the filename according to your interest.

 .. figure:: /../images/sirah_tools_5.png
    :align: center